CSteen57/SteenCorp-AD-Lab/README.md

 ## Overview

-The SteenCorp Enterprise IT Lab is a simulated business IT environment designed to bridge the gap between certification knowledge and hands-on troubleshooting.
+The SteenCorp Enterprise IT Lab is a simulated business IT environment designed to bridge the gap between certification knowledge and hands-on administration, troubleshooting, and validation.

+The project includes:

-- Active Directory Domain Services (AD DS)
-- Organizational Unit (OU) design
+- Active Directory Domain Services and Organizational Unit design
 - PowerShell infrastructure and identity lifecycle automation
-- Group Policy (GPO) configuration and troubleshooting
+- Group Policy configuration and troubleshooting
-- Role-Based Access Control (RBAC)
+- Role-Based Access Control using security groups
 - Mapped network drives and department-based permissions
-- Group Policy software deployment
+- Centralized software deployment through Group Policy
-- DHCP and DNS configuration
-- IP addressing and network troubleshooting
+- DHCP, DNS, IP addressing, and network troubleshooting
-- Enterprise identity and access management
 - Account lockout and workstation security policies
 - Standard user and administrative account separation
-- Real-world issue diagnosis and resolution
+- Real-world issue diagnosis, resolution, and documentation

 ### Lab Design Philosophy

-The environment was built as a reusable domain infrastructure rather than a one-time lab.
+The environment was built as reusable domain infrastructure rather than a one-time lab.

-This allows additional scenarios to be layered on top of the same system to reflect how real enterprise environments are continuously developed, maintained, troubleshot, and improved over time.
+This allows new administration, support, security, networking, and automation scenarios to be layered onto the same environment.
+That approach reflects how business IT systems are continuously maintained, troubleshot, secured, and improved over time.

-### What I Learned

-- Building systems is only one part of IT; troubleshooting and validation are just as important
-- Active Directory structure affects how policies and access controls behave
-- Group Policy depends heavily on proper OU placement, targeting, and refresh behavior
-- RBAC is easier to manage when permissions are assigned to groups instead of individual users
-- Software deployment through GPO requires proper UNC paths, share permissions, and computer-scope validation
-- Virtual environments can introduce real-world networking issues
-- DNS is critical in Active Directory environments
-- Security controls must be implemented and validated, not assumed
-- A reusable lab environment makes it easier to practice additional administration and troubleshooting without rebuilding the domain
-- A later help desk ticket can expose infrastructure design gaps, and documenting those changes shows how real environments evolve after troubleshooting
-- Reliable automation needs validation, error handling, and clear verification instead of only running the change command

 ---